sianto1997/road-rush/README.md

 Other possible arguments:
 - --algorithm : str

-    The algorithm to use for the experiment "--amount_of_moves" : int
+    The algorithm to use for the experiment

+- --amount_of_moves : int

-    Amount of moves to try (0 is unlimited)"(default=0) "--output_directory" :
+    Amount of moves to try (0 is unlimited) (default=0)

+- --output_directory : str

-    Output directory (default = "output") "--amount_of_experiments" : int
+    Output directory (default = "output")

+- --amount_of_experiments : int

-    Amount of experiments to try (default=1) "--move_method" : int
+    Amount of experiments to try (default=1)

-    Move method (0 = RandomAll, 1 = RandomOne, 2 = RandomTwo), default is RandomAll" default=-1)
+- --move_method : int

+    MoveMethod (only applicable for Random algorithm) (default = 0) -- 0 = RandomAll
+    -- 1 = RandomOne
+    -- 2 = RandomTwo
+    -- 3 = RandomThree

-"--save_threshold" : int
+- --save_threshold : int

-    Save run of the experiment when amount of moves is at or below number (default=100).
-Input of 0 means save all."
+    Save run of the experiment when amount of moves is at or below number.
+Input of 0 means save all. (default = 100)

-"--output_check50" : bool
+- --output_check50 : bool

-    Save as output.csv (used for check50) (default=False)
+    Save as output.csv (used for check50) (default = False)

-"--visualize" : bool
+- --visualize" : bool

-    Show visual board (default=False)
+    Show visual board (default = False)

-"--resume" : bool
+- --resume" : bool

-    Resume previous experiment (default=False) "--draw_interval" : float
+    Resume previous experiment (default = False)

+- --draw_interval : float

-    Resume previous experiment (default=0.01)
+    Resume previous experiment (default = 0.01)